 Combine all the dough ingredients in the bowl of a stand mixer fitted with a dough hook.
 Knead on medium-low speed for about 7 to 10 minutes (or knead vigorously by hand for 10 to 15 minutes).
 The dough will be stiff yet tacky and hold its shape without spreading.
 Place the dough in a lightly greased bowl, cover, and let rise until puffy but not necessarily doubled in size, about 1 to 1 1/2 hours.

 Starting with the first ball you formed, pierce one or two fingers through the center to form a hole.
 Twirl the dough around your fingers to stretch out the hole to about 1 1/2 inches in diameter.
-Repeat with remaining dough.
-Place all shaped bagels on two greased parchment lined half sheet pans (5 bagels on each pan).
+Repeat with remaining dough. balls Place all shaped bagels on two greased parchment paper-lined half-sheet pans (5 bagels on each pan).

 Cover and let them rest for 45 minutes to 1 hour, or until visibly puffed but not doubled.